 Students may propose a guided reading for up to three credits with approval and under the direction of a member of the faculty.
-The specific Guided Reading form found on this webpage, is required to be completed and submitted, serving as course registration permission: https://utsnyc.edu/academics/registrar/course-registration-grades/.
+To register, students submit the online Guided Reading form: https://utsnyc.edu/academics/registrar/course-registration-grades/.
 Any guided reading credits may only fulfill general elective requirements.
-View the full policy, including an established limit and deadlines, in the academic catalogue.
+The full guided reading policy is available in the academic catalogue.